Lazyfishman/LSMT-Homework/README.md

 ~~However, due to limited time and our own technical constraints, we encountered persistent encoding issues during the training process~~As a result, this work remains incomplete.
 The code and related files for this additional attempt are included as an appendix in the `price_estimate` folder.

 We used MAE, R², and RMSE as metrics instead of the F1 score to evaluate the model's performance in predicting the data.
 As the result ,We later trained the model using 20 epochs.
-Although the MAE and RMSE metrics performed well, the R² metric consistently showed a low fit which is almost equal 0, indicating that the model is not suitable for predicting future price.
+Although the MAE and RMSE metrics performed well, the R² metric consistently showed a low fit which is almost equal 0, indicating that the model is not suitable for predicting future price.Our final weights are also included in the folder
 ## Future
 In the future, we plan to further explore the mechanisms of the LSTM model, study other research experiences in the field of economics, and improve our model.